-Through an anime comment forum, fans gathered to discuss those animes that, at the end of their last episode, promised a continuation, but, unfortunately, that continuation never arrived.
+Through an anime comment forum, fans gathered to discuss those anime that, at the end of their last episode, promised a sequel, but, unfortunately, that sequel never arrived.

 - Fans underestimated these animes but ended up enjoying them

-- Ai Hayasaka from the anime Kaguya-Sama came to life with Artificial Intelligence (AI)
+- Ai Hayasaka from the anime Kaguya-sama was brought to life with Artificial Intelligence (AI)

-The debate has gained strength among fans, who express their frustration and disappointment with these unfulfilled promises.
-Some argue that these series left plots unresolved and characters in uncertain situations, which created a feeling of dissatisfaction among the public.
+The debate has been gaining momentum among fans, who express their frustration and disappointment with these unfulfilled promises.
+Some argue that these series left unresolved plotlines and characters in uncertain situations, generating a sense of dissatisfaction among audiences.

-Therefore, in the midst of the controversy, different opinions emerged about possible reasons behind these sequel cancellations.
-Some speculate that financial problems or internal disputes within the animation studios may have hampered the production of new seasons.
+So, amid the controversy, various opinions have emerged about the possible reasons behind these sequel cancellations.
+Some speculate that financial problems or internal disputes within the animation studios may have hindered the production of new seasons.
 Others suggest that lack of interest or poor performance may have led to the decision not to continue the story.

-However, despite speculation and theories, uncertainty persists about the fate of these promised series.
-While some fans maintain hope for a continuation, others resign their expectations and simply lament the fate of these unfinished stories.
+However, despite speculation and theories, uncertainty persists regarding the fate of these promised series.
+While some fans remain hopeful for a continuation, others resign their expectations and simply lament the fate of these unfinished stories.

-“A very good example that comes to mind is Aku no Hana , whose last episode devoted a considerable amount of time showing a lot of short clips of scenes that would be in a hypothetical second season, however, the series ended up receiving very mixed reviews and flopped. in terms of Blu-Ray sales, so it never got a second season.”
+“A very good example that comes to mind is Aku no Hana , whose last episode devoted a considerable amount of time showing a bunch of short clips of scenes that would have been in a hypothetical second season, however, the series ended up receiving very mixed reviews and flopped in terms of Blu-ray sales, so it never got a second season.”

 Check out the comments: